expo/expo/docs/versions/unversioned/guides/push-notifications.md

 ## HTTP/2 API

-Although we provide server-side SDKs in several languages to help you send push notifications, you may want to directly send requests to our HTTP/2 API.
+Although there are server-side SDKs in several languages to help you send push notifications, you may want to directly send requests to our HTTP/2 API.

 ### Sending notifications